deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/processproviders.rst

 Process providers
 =================

-Process providers plug geospatial processes into the :ref:`anchor-configuration-wps`.
+Process provider resources define geospatial processes that can be accessed via the :ref:`anchor-configuration-wps`.

 The remainder of this chapter describes some relevant terms and the process provider configuration files in detail.
 You can access this configuration level by clicking on the **processes** link in the administration console.
-The corresponding configuration files are located in the **processes/** subdirectory of the active deegree workspace directory.
+The corresponding resource files are located in the **processes/** subdirectory of the active deegree workspace directory.

 .. figure:: images/workspace-overview-process.png
    :figwidth: 80%